 Tarragon: A digestive bitter before a meal

-Tarrgon’s bitterness makes it a fantastic digestive bitter.
+Tarragon’s bitterness makes it a fantastic digestive bitter.
 The plant secondary compound artemisinin is not only beneficial as an antibacterial but also for increasing gastric juice secretion (Nurzynska-Wierdak, R., & Zawislak, G., 2014).
 It also aids in the stimulation of a positive appetite as well as reducing bloating and allowing for more nutrients from the food one eats to be absorbed into the body.
 Tarragon’s digestive benefits can be obtained either by consuming it alongside a salad before a bigger meal or through supplementation or a tincture.

 Tarragon into your daily lifestyle and diet

 To reap the benefits from the King of Herbs consuming tarragon fresh and daily can be very beneficial.
-Adding it into your drinking water as you would do mint or lemons is an easy way to incorporate it.
+Adding it to your drinking water as you would do mint or lemons is an easy way to incorporate it.
 Adding tarragon into salad mixes, pasta, as a season for fish, chicken and other meats.
 Even sprinkling fresh tarragon on top of freshly roasted vegetables is an easy and delicious way to begin reaping the benefits of this herb.

 Bathing with Tarragon

-As it was used in ancient times, adding a few drops (10-15, preferably mixed with epsom salts or a base oil- such as almond, coconut or olive) can be very beneficial at both relaxing the body, reducing inflammation and muscle tension as well as providing vigor and strength.
+As it was used in ancient times, adding a few drops (10-15, preferably mixed with Epsom salts or a base oil- such as almond, coconut or olive) can be very beneficial at both relaxing the body, reducing inflammation and muscle tension as well as providing vigour and strength.
 Taking deep breaths and breathing in the essence of tarragon can also aid in refocusing on the day and week ahead.

 Tarragon in Vinegar

 Adding an extra healthy kick to your salad or main dish is nothing to frown at.
-Tarragon can be infused into rice vinegar, lemon juice, coconut vinegar or apple cider vinegar.
+Tarragon can be infused with rice vinegar, lemon juice, coconut vinegar or apple cider vinegar.
 The addition of tarragon brings a healing and protective aspect for the digestive tract by reducing bloating, improving digestion, and aiding in the removal of the unwanted critters that lie in your bowels (parasites and bad bacteria).